 Where are Tangalooma Wrecks?

-Tangalooma Wrecks are located on the western side of Moreton Island, in front of The Wrecks Camping Area.
+Tangalooma Wrecks are located on the western side of Moreton Island, in Queensland (Australia).
+They’re in front of The Wrecks Camping Area.
 Although the parts above water were dramatically reduced a few years ago, they are easily visible, and you cannot miss them.

 It takes about 1h15 to reach Moreton Island by ferry boat from Brisbane.